VirtuslabWorkshops/terraform-workshop/lab04/README.md

 6. See how Terraform handles external changes.
 Add a new tag to the storage account in the Azure portal and re-apply terraform.

 7. Check [lifecycle meta-argument](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle)
-   and find a way for Terraform to now change tags after the external change.
+   and find a way for Terraform to not change tags after the external change.

 <details>
 <summary>Snippet how import resources</summary>